JimmyHalderman/workshop/Blumenstock.md

 He then identifes 4 potential pitfalls for big data's increased prevelance in international aid.

-1.Unanticipated effects (Using increasing ammounts of data could lead to problematic approaches and correlations)
+**1.Unanticipated effects** (Using increasing ammounts of data could lead to problematic approaches and correlations)

-2.Lack of Validation (New data sources and algorthims have the potential to be built and extrapolated on without fully understanding and recognizing their limitations
+**2.Lack of Validation** (New data sources and algorthims have the potential to be built and extrapolated on without fully understanding and recognizing their limitations

-3.Lack of Regulation (No governing body or international organization currently has oversight in this field)
+**3.Lack of Regulation** (No governing body or international organization currently has oversight in this field)

-4.Biased Algorthims (Algorthims and machine learning that are based on flawed or biased data often have biased ouput.
+**4.Biased Algorthims** (Algorthims and machine learning that are based on flawed or biased data often have biased ouput.
 [See Tay bot)](https://en.wikipedia.org/wiki/Tay_(bot))

 While Blumenstock provides a casual analysis of the "Balancing act" of big data and its role in human development, this type of oversimplification can be dangerous.
-2000 words in Nature magazine is certainly not a large enough platform to lay out a full explanation of data science, I worry the type of frightening anecdoetes and "Humble" calls to action would do more harm than good.
+2000 words in Nature magazine is certainly not a large enough platform to lay out a full explanation of data science, but I worry that the type of frightening anecdoetes and "Humble" calls to action do more harm than good by preventing any real action or learning from taking place.

 There is no doubt that we need as much writing, discussion and publication on this topic as possible (both inside and outside of academia.)
 For this, I appreciate Blumenstock's contribution but I worry that these types of sophmoric, easy to consume journal publications only make the reader feel like they have learned something, while playing on their fears and dreams of technology, without actually providing any rigourous academic analysis or solutions.
-It behooves all readers, of any technological capability and literacy, to support and find academics and publications that are giving the necessary work for real progress to be made.
+It behooves all readers, of any technological capability and literacy, to support and find academics and publications that are putting in the necessary work for real progress to be made.